edycup/Python-Project/README.md

 - **LinkedIn:** https://www.linkedin.com/in/edmillson-as

-I’m open to collaborating on projects, contributing to Python/data initiatives, and learning from other developers and data professionals.
 Feel free to explore my repositories and get in touch!

 ---